earthobservations/wetterdienst/README.rst

 Contribution
 ************

-There are different ways in which you contribute to this library:
+There are different ways in which you can contribute to this library:

 - by handing in a PR which describes the feature/issue that was solved including tests for newly added features